vippsas/vipps-woocommerce/readme.txt

  * [woo_vipps_buy_now sku=<SKU> id=<productid> variant=<variant id>] prints a "buy now" button given a SKU or an (product or variant) id.
 Just the SKU is sufficient.

-== Extending the Order Management API integration == From version 1.10.0, this plugin implements the Vipps Order Management API, sending a receipt to the customers' app, and sending the order confirmation link as the Order Confirmation link category.
+== Extending the Order Management API integration == From version 1.10.0, this plugin implements the Vipps MobilePay Order Management API, sending a receipt to the customers' app, and sending the order confirmation link as the Order Confirmation link category.
 You can, using this api, send over an image and a link for the categories receipt (RECEIPT), ticket (TICKET), shipping (DELIVERY), booking (BOOKING) and a general category (GENERAL).

 For instance, if you have a page or url for tracking shipping, you can add this to the customers' app by extending the 'woo_vipps_add_order_categories' filter like so: